 The terms VPC and VPS are often used interchangeably, but they are not the same thing.
 In this blog, we will discuss the 10 main differences between VPC and VPS so you can better understand their respective roles in cloud computing.

 1. Definition: VPC stands for Virtual Private Cloud, while VPS stands for Virtual Private Server.
-A VPC is a cloud-based network that is designed to be isolated from the public internet and is used to host cloud applications and services.
-A VPS is a virtual machine hosted in the cloud that provides a complete operating system and virtualized hardware resources.
+A VPC hosts cloud applications and services, isolated from the public internet.
+A VPS provides virtualized hardware resources and a complete operating system, all hosted in the cloud.

 2. Ownership: VPCs are owned by the cloud provider, while VPSs are owned by the user.